 Public Offices: Appointed Councilmember, City of Ocean Shores 2011

-Community Service: Founder and Coordinator, Nonprofit Leaders Conference for Coastal and SW WA, Past President of Ocean Shores Friends of the Library, Past Chair of Ocean Shores Library Board, North Beach Community Television Board Member At Large; Trainer; Assoc. of University Technology Managers, Trustee of National Board, Intellectual Property management trainer & chaired annual meetings; Co-taught Intellectual Property Mgt., National Council of University Research Administrators
+Community Service: Member, Washington Coast Marine Advisory Council; 2017-2018 Chair, SW Region Transportation Planning Org.; Founder, Nonprofit Leaders Conference for Coastal and SW WA, Past President of Ocean Shores Friends of the Library, Past Chair of Ocean Shores Library Board, North Beach Community Television Board Member At Large; Trainer; Assoc. of University Technology Managers, Trustee of National Board, Intellectual Property management trainer & chaired annual meetings; Co-taught Intellectual Property Mgt., National Council of University Research Administrators

 Work Experience: UW Program Manager, Cloud and Aerosol Research; UW Manager, Technology Transfer; Administrator, Sundstrand Data Control/Allied Signal Licenses and Agreements; Allied Signal Total Quality Facilitator and Trainer; Contracts and Intellectual Property Attorney

-Personal: Married to Dean 1963.
+Personal: Married to Dean.
 Three children.
 Two cats

 Community Service: In the city of Ocean Shores- Woof-a-thon Board, Dreamscape Condo Board of Directors, and Ocean Shores Library Board